turingschool/mod-0-project-fe/section3/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the project has gone so far.

 - Have the time estimates matched up with your experience?

+So far, I think the time estimates have been generous - but the extra time has helped me spend more time reflecting and researching what I am learning.

 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?

+I usually write down what I need to get done in the day and reference that, but I think it would be more helpful to write down what I want to accomplish in each pomo session.
+I haven't really set time estimations for each goal, since I am not sure how much I'll need to spend on certain things unless the assignment tells me.
+Maybe with more familiarity, i'll be able to set my own time limits.

 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?

+I've always been a huge fan of the Pomodoro technique of 25 on and 5 off - so two sessions per hour for about 4 hours.
+So far it's been working well, the issue is when I get distracted or forget to set my timer.
+At that point I lose count of how many study sessions i've had in a day.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of the project, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).